ODI-documentation/materials/static/data/queries.md

 ### Triumphs

-Which class do the triumphs most represent?
+Which class do triumphs most represent?

 ```
 select ?cardDeck ?class